 Apart from these, there are more factors that can impact the effective interest rate to an even bigger extent.
 These are:

-Adjusting amount on the basis of market rate: if an investor believes that the market rate for a product is more or less than the nominal interest rate, then they can bid less or more than the face value of the debt.
-For instance, if the market rate is higher in case of the loan, then the borrower pays less for the debt.
+Adjusting amount on the basis of market rate: if an investor believes that the market rate for a product is more or less than the nominal interest rate, they can bid less or more than the face value of the debt.
+For instance, if the market rate is higher in the case of the loan, then the borrower pays less for the debt.
 This results in a higher effective yield.